-- Quest Rotorua Central Apartment Hotel: Another great choice in central Rotorua featuring clean & spacious self-catering apartments just 1 kilometre from the shore of Lake Rotorua.
+- Quest Rotorua Central Apartment Hotel: Another great choice in central Rotorua, this property features clean & spacious self-catering apartments.
+It’s located a kilometre from the shores of Lake Rotorua.
 Upgrade to an executive suite for your own private balcony and spa pool.

-- Arista of Rotorua: A fantastic choice for families, most of the fully-serviced apartments here offer a hot tub and private patio for the ultimate in relaxation during your stay in Rotorua.
+- Arista of Rotorua: This property is a fantastic choice for families.
+Most of the fully-serviced apartments here offer a hot tub and private patio.
+It’s perfect for indulging in relaxation during your stay in Rotorua.

-- Regal Palms Resort: If you want star treatment book yourself into one of the suites or apartments at this incredible urban resort.
+- Regal Palms Resort: Want the star treatment?
+Book yourself into one of the suites or apartments at this incredible urban resort.
 Amenities here include a BBQ area, heated outdoor pool, mini-gold course, and day spa.

 Getting to Rotorua

-Via Hwy 5, it’s a short 1 hour drive to Rotorua from Matamata.
-If you choose not to stop in Matamata en route, Rotorua is 228 kilometres from Auckland.
+Via Hwy 5, it’s a one-hour drive to Rotorua from Matamata.
+If you choose not to stop in Matamata en route, the trip from Auckland to Rotorua is 228 kilometres.
 The journey along Hwy 1 & Hwy 5 takes just under 3 hours.

-While two weeks in New Zealand won’t give you the leisure to explore all the top things to see & do in Taupo, the town offers a great place for a stretch during your ride to Wellington.
+On a time-crunched trip to New Zealand won’t give you the leisure to explore all the top things to see & do in Taupo.
+But the town offers a great place for to stretch your legs during your ride to Wellington.